morinted/art_of_chording/docs/introduction/how-steno-works.md

 I'm a programmer, and coworkers often come up to my desk not knowing that I use a stenography machine to program and type at my computer.
 As I start typing in front of them, they'll be looking at my screen.
 They see words and symbols bursting out, all at once, at speeds beyond most people's typing ability.
 Then, confused, they look down at my hands to see the reduced layout that I'm typing on.
 A steno machine only needs twenty-three keys, while normal keyboards have about a hundred.
 I wish I could capture everyone's face the first time they see a steno machine in action—that expression of shock and bewilderment.

-When I first heard of stenography, I was amazed.
-Stories of court reporters keeping up with multiple speakers in a courtroom, typing at a certified speed of 225 words per minute, faster than most people talk at 180 words per minute.
+When I first heard of stenography, I was amazed: stories of court reporters keeping up with multiple speakers in a courtroom, typing at a certified speed of 225 words per minute, faster than most people talk at 180 words per minute.
 Was that even possible?
 Did their school just teach them to type more quickly?
 Well, not quite.

 Stenography is one of those things that's hard to understand just by watching, and even if I tell you the basics, it's a skill that takes months or years to learn.
 Just as someone can show you how hitting keys on a piano makes sounds, it will take a while before you're able to play music or compose pieces on your own.